Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ```c
 OS_STEROIDS_FREE_LAYER_STACK_PER_KEY
 ```
-Then, customize this function on your `keymap.c`:
+Then, add the following function to your `keymap.c`, and modify it to suit your needs:
 ```c
 bool should_oneshot_on_steroids_deactivate_layer(uint16_t keycode, uint8_t layer, keyrecord_t* record) {
     switch (layer) {